 The lower fat content of the turkey helps reduce the overall fat content of the meatballs, with the ground pork helping it maintain that full, meaty flavor that you crave.

-Baked meatballs versus fried
+Baked meatballs are healthier than fried

-Baking is always a healthier alternative to frying.
+Baking is a healthier alternative to frying.
 By baking them rather than frying them in the pan, you also cut down on fat and mess.

 I like to line my baking sheet with foil and give it a quick spray of canola oil to cut on the mess.